 - Kareki area: please get off at Karekitai (枯木平)

-For those that read Japanese, HERE is the entire map of the road.
+For those who read Japanese, HERE is the entire map of the road.

 Tip: Sightseeing taxis are available for you to reserve during the cherry blossom season.
 Please refer to HERE for more information.
 It is best if you understand basic Japanese to utilize the sightseeing taxis.
 However, your hotel concierge should be able to make a booking on your behalf if you don’t understand Japanese.